csu-hci-projects/SP24-Physical-Keyboard-Layout-Test/README.md

 Casey Stumpf — Added functionality to the app, formatted and styled the application, and worked on the introduction and related work in the checkpoint one report.

 The future work distribution will be split evenly.
 We will finish the code report together and conduct experiments as a pair.
-The project will only be done with one pair of eyes checking accuracy.
+The project will only be done with more than one pair of eyes checking accuracy.
 ### Meetings
 This group holds 2-3 hour meetings three times a week on various days depending on scheduling.
 We plan to uphold this schedule for the rest of the project.
 In the meetings, we utilize code with me, Google Docs, overleaf, and Discord to stay organized and code with each other.
 This helps us achieve our goal of having more than one pair of eyes on every piece of work done.